alimlamine/Supermarket-Smart-Stock-Manager/README.md

 - **Direct Stock Editing**: Click and edit stock levels directly in the table.
 - **Export to CSV**: Download your modified inventory data with a single click.
 - **AI-Powered Chat**: Ask questions in plain English, French, or Arabic and get instant answers based on your current data.
+- **Voice Search**: Ask questions using your voice in English, French, or Arabic for a hands-free experience.
 - **Automatic Visualizations**: The AI automatically creates bar charts, pie charts, and tables to visualize your data.
 - **Multi-Language Support**: The entire interface and the AI's responses work in English, French, and Arabic.
 - **Secure & Private**: Your API key is stored securely in your browser for your session only, and your data is not saved by this application.